 "Dr. Fludd mentioned a second portal," Tinkerbell replied.
 "Or did you get to Neverland by wishing?"

 The sudden gravity of their situation hit Peter, making his heart sink.
-"We've got to find it."
+"We've gotta find it."

 "What will you do then?"
 Tinkerbell inquired, fluttering now above his outstretched palm.

-Peter stared at her, realizing what she meant.
+Peter blinked down at her, realizing what she meant.
 He pursed his lips in determination.
-"You needn't worry, Tink.
+"Don't worry, Tink.
 I'll hide it."

 Tink seemed a bit relieved.
 "Where would it be?"